-- 7.12.
+- 7.11.
+Tests should be planned as part of the initial design of the modification.
+The testing of equipment before installation in the plant should be considered.
+Tests should include specific acceptance criteria based on performance criteria and testing provisions as part of the modification programme. - 7.12.
 The commissioning test plan, including the justification for the scope of testing, should be independently reviewed in conjunction with the safety assessment for the modification, and should then be made subject to approval by the plant management.
 The testing should not rely solely on the tests performed by the supplier (i.e. which might not involve testing the complete system in a real configuration), and should verify that any connected systems are not improperly affected by the modification.
 Commissioning testing should also be used to validate new or revised operating procedures. - 7.13.
 A qualification programme for structures, systems and components relating to the modification should be established, as necessary. - 7.14.
 Arrangements should be made for the verification and validation of any changes to procedures, operational limits and conditions and software, and this should be done as part of the commissioning.
 Validation can be done by testing on simulation models or by specially controlled operational tests to confirm that changes are operable and produce the desired results.
 When conditions do not allow testing to be conducted after the implementation of the modification, testing should be done in advance on specific test facilities.
 The ability to execute a testing programme successfully and efficiently might depend on the accessibility of the modified system for on-line measurements and might necessitate special provisions for testing and measurement.
 The need for such special provisions should be assessed at the design stage of the modification. - 7.15.
 Special precautions should be taken with modifications to safety related software, which should be thoroughly tested off-line before it is put on-line.
-If possible, the software should be run in parallel during plant operation (but not connected to plant systems), while its compliance with the design intent under real plant conditions is checked. - 7.16.
-The final approval of modifications before routine operation should be based on successful completion of the commissioning tests and verification that the information and experience obtained confirms compliance with regard to the design intent.
+If possible, the software should be run in parallel during plant operation (but not connected to plant systems), while its compliance with the design under real plant conditions is checked. - 7.16.
+The final approval of modifications before routine operation should be based on successful completion of the commissioning tests and verification that the information and experience obtained confirms compliance with regard to the design.
 A modification commissioning report, including the acceptance criteria and the results of commissioning tests, should be produced to assist in this task.
 The report should be reviewed by the safety committee of the plant and should be made subject to approval by the plant management as a basis for permitting the normal operation of the modified plant.